International Driver’s Permit

 How to Get an International Driver’s Permit

-In the United States, International Driver’s Permits are issued by the American Automobile Association (AAA) and the National Automobile Club.
-You do not need to be a member of AAA or the National Automobile Club in order to apply.
+In the United States, International Driver’s Permits are issued by the American Automobile Association (AAA) and the American Automobile Touring Alliance.
+You do not need to be a member of AAA or the AATA in order to apply.
 You can also order and expedite your international driver’s permit online.

 The following documents are required to apply for an IDP: